 Although the reasonableness of shareholder expectations was in issue, the credibility of the many affiants was not.
 Accordingly, despite the voluminous evidence, the parties and the Court agreed that the matter could be resolved in its entirety on the motion for summary judgment brought by the class.
 This approach avoided the expense that would have been incurred in connection with a class action trial without compromising the Court’s ability to consider and address each of the issues raised.
 Where questions of credibility are not in issue, motions for summary judgment may be sufficient to resolve complicated questions in a more efficient manner.

-If you have any questions about this decision, its implications, or corporate and securities litigation more generally, please contact them or any other member of the Cassels Brock Securities Litigation Group.
+If you have any questions about this decision, its implications, or class actions more generally, please contact them or any other member of our Class Actions Group.

 The authors of this article gratefully acknowledge the contributions of summer student Robert Sniderman.